backstage/backstage/beps/0007-auth-external-services/README.md

 Examples of potential use-cases include:

 - An external asynchronous service requiring the ability to send notifications to users.
-Configuration details will be provided to facilitate this process.
-- more TBD
+To facilitate this process, no code change but configuration only is needed on the Backstage side.

 ### Goals